livingdocsIO/documentation/content/guides/media-library/image-services.md

 ## Overview

-Livingdocs supports mechanisms to crop images and serve images in an optimised way to browsers and devices.
-This is done by uploading an original image and then cropping or resizing it on the fly through a SaaS image service depending
+Livingdocs has built-in support for image optimization ensuring images are responsive and served efficiently across different devices.
+When an image is uploaded to Livingdocs, it is stored in its original form.
+Then, as needed, Livingdocs interfaces with an image service (such as [imgix](https://imgix.com)) to dynamically crop or resize images according to specified parameters.

 There are 3 parts involved in image management:

 1. The **storage** of the images
-   Uploaded images are stored in a configurable key value store.
-Usually we recommend S3.
+   Uploaded images are stored in a configurable key value store (e.g. Amazon S3).
-   The location in the key value store and the metadata of the image are also stored in the Media Library.
-3. The **delivery** through a SaaS image service Livingdocs does not serve images to your end-users directly.
-For this you can choose a service provider of your choice.
-In Livingdocs itself we have the `image-service` concept which simply is an url rewriter so that images get served through your SaaS provider.
-Currently we offer a pre-made image-service for imgix (Contact us to add other ones or do so yourself).
+2. The **delivery** through a SaaS image service (imgix or a custom one).
-2. The **render strategies** to create HTML markup Image markup can be rendered in different ways depending on what you want to achieve (e.g. an `img` tag with a `srcset` attribute).
+3. The **render strategies** to create HTML markup (e.g. an `img` tag with a `srcset` attribute).

 ### Storage

-The storage of choice for Livingdocs is Amazon S3, the bucket is configured in the server like this:
+The storage of choice for Livingdocs is Amazon S3, a bucket can be set up in the server configuration like this:

-server configuration:
 ```js
 mediaLibrary: {
   images: {